dmbarbour/glas/docs/GlasDesign.md

 When compiling glas programs, a useful optimization pass is to identify common subprograms and translate those to reusable function calls.
 This pass may be guided by annotations and is not necessarily aligned with user defined functions.
 Usefully, compression may occur after partial evaluation and other specialization passes.

-### Application Layer

-The initial 'prog' model isn't the best for scalability.
-The effects system imposes some structural limits.
-I'm currently developing [grammar logic programming](GrammarLogicProg.md) for glas that could serve as a more flexible and scalable basis for computation.

 ## Reflection

 A runtime can directly provide a reflection API as part of the application effects API.
 This would enable an application to review its resource consumption, performance profile, or debug outputs then adjust behavior appropriately.
 With sufficient runtime support, an application might also be able to update application code at runtime, e.g. requesting reload from source to support live coding.